inbo/lifewatch-meeting-2018/package_tutorials/README.md

 These tutorials (inside the `src` directory) were setup as [Jupyter notebooks](https://jupyter.org/), providing with addition of an R kernel.
 In order to use R in Jupyter notebooks on your local machine, you need to install IRkernel and make it available to Jupyter by following steps as explained in this [link](https://irkernel.github.io/installation/).

-An number of R dependencies are required to run the code itself apart from the highlighted packages (`rgbif` and `wateRinfo`).
+A number of R dependencies are required to run the code itself apart from the highlighted packages (`rgbif` and `wateRinfo`).
 Following pacakages need to be installed as well:

 For the `rgbif` tutorial:
 ```